mansoorbarri/geofs-vstrips/README.md

 - remove "aiport for atc"
 - add discord username field
 - add frequencies with the card title
-- try file-caching so user can change FLP after filing it
 - add departure time/slot